randylubin/Diegetic-Games/_drafts/using-figma-for-card-game-prototyping.md

 * Advanced Sync capabilities, including Booleans
 * A4 formatting for European printers
 * Exporting single card files for printer-on-demand services like Game Crafter

+Depending on time / interest, I might expand this guide and make more templates.